-The supporters: The Asus Zenbook UX301 packs in a lot, including a better-than-HD touch screen, big 256GB SSD, and Core i7 processor, in a slim, smart design.
+The supporters: The Asus Zenbook UX301 packs in a lot, including a better-than-HD touch

 "Parts are better than what you pay.
 Quiet effcient.
 Computer is responsive and fast."